2013–14 Bolton Wanderers F.C. season: November

 Bolton first game of November came against Bournemouth at the Goldsands Stadium.
-Late in the first half, David N'Gog rounded Bournemouth 'keeper Lee Camp to open the scoring.
+Late in the first half, David Ngog rounded Bournemouth 'keeper Lee Camp to open the scoring.
 Bolton held out for the second half until Jermaine Beckford scored his fourth goal of the season in the 90th minute to seal the win which left Bolton with a six-match unbeaten run with four draws and two wins.
 Bolton's next game against Millwall extended that run with their first home win of the season as Robert Hall, Jermaine Beckford and André Moritz all scored past David Forde in a 3–1 victory.
 Extending their unbeaten run to eight matches and earning their third consecutive away win, Bolton edged past Watford at Vicarage Road in their next match.
 When Manuel Almunia dropped a Neil Danns cross, Jermaine Beckford was there to score his fifth goal in six games and give Bolton the three points.
 On the final day of November, Bolton travelled to the Riverside Stadium to face Middlesbrough for new manager Aitor Karanka's first home game for Boro.
 The match was decided by two penalties; Grant Leadbitter scoring his after Tim Ream fouled Marvin Emnes in the box, before substitute André Moritz won a penalty only for Jermaine Beckford to miss.
 This 1–0 loss ended Bolton's eight-match unbeaten run.